UltraEngine/Documentation/CPP/Pixmap_Sample.md

 Returns a bilinear filtered pixel sample at the specified coordinate.

+If the pixmap uses a compressed format Vec4(0) will be returned.

 ## Remarks

 Float coordinates will be clamped to the range 0.0-1.0.